Writing From Scratch:

 Too shy to say hi!

 Making friends can be tough, but this rhyming picture book will help navigate difficulties of shyness and social anxiety.
-Shelli used to be pretty content in her little world, thinking that her pet friends with feathers, fins, and fur were enough.
-Her bird would keep her company at home, her fish would hideaway in his cave, and her dog was the social butterfly of the neighborhood.
-But now, Shelli is determined to try to make friends with kids at school.
 Readers will relate as Shelli takes brave steps toward breaking out of her shell.

 Includes a Note to Parents and Caregivers by Elizabeth McCallum, PhD, with more information about shyness and social anxiety.
 Beautiful art by Hiroe Nakata! |